HalfLambda/Test/README.md

 # Test
-This is my first repository to learn Git and Github
+This is my first branch to learn branching in git
+Hope it will help me to clarify my points